Photographing the Signing of the Marriage Schedule

 As a wedding photographer, I have mixed feelings about this…

-Gone are any Photographic Restrictions!
+Gone are any Photographic Restrictions! – Mostly…

 I used to be restricted by rules around the signing of the register.
-Happily, this is now largely a thing of the past.
+Happily, this is now essentially a thing of the past.
 Most register offices outside Central London used to cite data protection as a reason not to allow photography of the signing, instead opting for a ‘dummy’ register.
 But now, with the introduction of the Marriage Schedule, I can photograph throughout this part of the ceremony.

 The Dummy Register is Dead: No More Pretend Signing

-Now, I can still take posed photos with the pen and paper schedule, but because I will have already taken photos of the signing, the need to have the couple pretend to sign is diminished.
+Now, I can still take posed photos with the pen and paper schedule, but because I will have already taken pictures of the signing, the need to have the couple pretend to sign is diminished.

 And Church Wedding Signings?

-The signing has changed for religious ceremonies too… They are the same as for civil partnership ceremonies, but, again it’s up to the individual member of the clergy to set out their preferred rules.
+The signing has changed for religious ceremonies too… They are the same as for civil partnership ceremonies, but, again, it’s up to the individual member of the clergy to set out their preferred rules.
 Historically, vicars and priests have been more relaxed around the signing, and I see no reason why this should change.

 Goodbye Certificate Presentation